Feature Description

-Filter Image refers to the process of automatically filtering and selecting original images based on criteria such as image extent, acquisition time, resolution, cloud coverage, and duplicate names.
-This process enables the rapid extraction of high-quality images that meet specific requirements from massive datasets, effectively reducing redundant data.
-It not only enhances data processing speed but also ensures the accuracy and timeliness of analysis results, thereby meeting the needs of various application scenarios such as topographic mapping, resource investigation, environmental monitoring, and disaster assessment.
+Filter image refers to the process of automatically filtering and selecting original images based on rules such as image extent, acquisition time, resolution, cloud coverage, and duplicate names.
+Through this process, high-quality images that meet specific requirements can be quickly extracted from massive data, effectively reducing redundancy.
+This not only improves data processing speed but also ensures the accuracy and timeliness of analysis results, thereby meeting the needs of various application scenarios such as topographic mapping, resource surveys, environmental monitoring, and disaster assessment.

-Filter Image can quickly eliminate non-compliant data, such as outdated, low-resolution, or heavily cloud-obscured images, ensuring that subsequent analysis is based on high-quality data.
+Filter image can quickly exclude data that does not meet the criteria, such as outdated, low-resolution, or heavily cloud-covered images, ensuring that subsequent analysis is based on high-quality data.

 SuperMap ImageX Pro supports this feature starting from the 2025 version.